Ab Malakh waterfalls

-The Ab Malakh waterfalls is a set of waterfalls in Ab Malakh (اب ملخ, also Romanized as Āb Malakh) (literally Locust Water), near the village of Ab Malakh in Padena-ye Sofla Rural District, Padena District, Semirom County, Isfahan province, Iran.

-According to local legend, the waterfalls have water which can be used to kill Locusts due to the chemical contents of the water.
+The Ab Malakh waterfalls (آبشار آب ملخ) (Note: Romanized as Ābshār-e Āb Malakh; (English: "locust water waterfall")) are a set of waterfalls near the village of Ab Malakh in Padena-ye Sofla Rural District of Padena District in Semirom County, Isfahan province, Iran.
+According to local legend, the waterfalls have water that can be used to kill locusts due to the chemical contents of the water.

-The waterfalls are also known as Takht-e Soleiman, or "the seat of Soleiman".
+The waterfalls are also known as Takht-e Soleiman, or "the seat of Soleiman."

-The waterfall overflows into the Ab Malakh river at both ends of a tunnel through which the Ab Malakh flows.
+The waterfall overflows into the Ab Malakh river at both ends of a tunnel through which the river flows.
 The waterfall was reported to be threatened by local development in 2014.

+Ab Malakh village

+Ab Malakh (اب ملخ) (Note: Also romanized as Āb Malakh) is the village in Padena-ye Sofla Rural District near the waterfalls.

+Population

+At the time of the 2006 National Census, the village's population was below the reporting threshold.
+The following census in 2011 counted five people in four households.
+The 2016 census measured the population of the village as 75 people in 32 households.